Knife Selling

 Think of bolsters, tang size, and specific forging techniques, like San Mai construction.
 This rather ancient blade construction technique originates in Japan, where the blacksmith uses two types of steel to build the knife: hard and soft.
 The soft steel sandwiches the hard steel, covering both sides while exposing it when the edge is ground.
 The result is an edge durable on the sides and keeps a sharp edge for more extended periods.

-List of OEM knife manufacturers
+The top 10 OEM knife manufacturers

 A proper OEM knife manufacturer should be able to provide you with enough options and flexibility to create the ideal product.
 Tackling every obstacle that comes with the specifications of your desired product needs to be the primary focus.